Homemade DIY Camping Hammock System

 Should you make your own DIY Camping Hammock System?

 That is really a personal question that you’ll have to answer yourself.

-For me, making my own hammock was a challenge.
+For me, making my own DIY Camping Hammock System was a challenge.
 I’ve always liked making things, but never really sewn much.
 Part of me just wanted to see if I could pull it off… and I did!

 I also wanted to save some money.
 Warbonnet charges about $180.
 I’ve probably got $60 worth of materials in this project.
 However, I have lost track of how many HOURS of my time.
 Easily over 40 hours.
 I could make one far faster now, as there is a big learning curve on this type of project and I spent lots of time ripping out seams and re-doing things that I screwed up.
 Even if I place very little value on my time, I think I clearly lost money by making instead of buying.

-If you like making your own stuff, have lots of time on your hands, are really into design and want to customize your color scheme, and are up for a big challenge, GO FOR IT!
-If not, Warbonnet’s prices are more than fair, given the intense labor involved in making something this complex.
+If you like making your own stuff, have lots of time on your hands, are really into design, want to customize your color scheme, or are up for a big challenge, then GO FOR IT!
+If not, various brands make great hammocks and the prices are more than fair, given the intense labor involved in making something this complex.